 Many of the worst spending addicts are buying things because of purely imaginary fantasies about the social status they will get.
 A specific brand of $400 purse or a Mercedes GL550.
 At this level, they are well beyond the lower threshold of what is required to fit in socially, and may even be popping out of the other end of normalcy, where people will wonder why the hell they buy such expensive stuff.
 I know several CEOs of multimillion dollar companies who are perfectly content to be seen in a Honda CR-V, and plenty of fashionable Los-Angelesy people who do not follow fashion brands at all.
 The key is that these people still understand social norms, but they are confident about not needing to stand out at the high end of them.
-And that confidence earns far more respect than expensive products can ever attract.
+And that confidence earns them far more respect than expensive products could ever attract.

 Frugal does not mean Owning Mostly Crap:

 A cheap person may live for decades with the sorriest old fridge he could find on Craigslist.
-A frugal person might have a relatively new, and even nice looking, fridge, and yet spend less money owning and operating it.
+A frugal person might have a relatively new and even rather luxurious fridge, and yet spend less money owning and operating it.
 Similarly, the frugal person might own a more expensive bike or pair of shoes.
 The key to this counter-intuitive trick is to factor in things like energy consumption, longevity, time saved by owning a more effective product, and even life satisfaction derived from having a few very good things that you use every day.
 Frugal people still get to own and enjoy top-quality assets, tools, and investments.

 When you’re on a first date or out with friends, it may be perfectly appropriate to pick up the tab, spontaneously buy pitchers of beer, and otherwise burn off a week’s worth of grocery money in four hours.
 And do it without worrying a bit, because you know you can afford it in the long run.
 If you do it right, you’re buying experiences you’ll remember for a lifetime and building friendships of similar longevity.

 The key is in what you do between these lifetime experiences.
 If you attempt to re-create them in the same way every weekend, you’re just building your career as an alcoholic.
-It you also pamper yourself with iPads, massages, and salon haircuts on the off days, you’re just creating a person who needs Pampers.
+If you also pamper yourself with iPads, massages, and salon haircuts on the off days, you’re just creating a person who needs Pampers.
 So you can selectively spend to capture those fleeting Good Times… but live more like a spartan warrior when nobody’s around.

 Make fun of Yourself, but don’t Embarrass Others: